DFRLab/Twitter-Accounts-Creation-Date/README.md

 3. Install Anaconda Installer and run the file.

 5. Click on 'Jupyter Notebook' icon and your browser will pop-up a local-host server on your default browser with folders populated.
-Please click on the folder where you downloaded Twitter-Accounts-Creation-Date File.
+Please click on the folder where you downloaded Twitter-Accounts-Creation-Date file.

-6. Open file: Twitter_Accounts_Created_Multiple_Users.ipynb
+6. Open the file: Twitter_Accounts_Created_Multiple_Users.ipynb

 7. Add your Twitter Access Tokens and Keys.
 If you don't have one, here's the link to get your tokens: https://developer.twitter.com/en/apps

-8. To run an individual cell, click Shift + Enter.
+To run an individual cell, click Shift + Enter.